ryouchinsa/ryouchinsa.github.io/terms/README.md

 There is a free trial version, and although the trial is untimed, a license must be purchased for continued use.
 [Manage your subscriptions](https://buy.itunes.apple.com/WebObjects/MZFinance.woa/wa/manageSubscriptions)

-You can use RectLabel apps to develop the commercial object detection and segmentation system.
+You can use RectLabel apps to develop your commercial object detection and segmentation systems.

 Have questions?
 Send an email to support@rectlabel.com.